ai-uavsec/CLGSCE/README.md

    -t, --task {basic,advanced}, the default task set is "advanced".

-5. See evaluation result at `/log` folder.
+5. See evaluation results in `/log` folder.

 ---